ddovbii/colony-workshop/content/module1/prerequisites/24_page.md

  ![24_page](/images/module1/25_page.png)
 3\.
 Provide the name of the S3 bucket you created in the previous steps.
  ![24_page](/images/module1/26_page.png)
 4\.
+Congratulations!
 Your artifact repository is now listed and linked to Colony.
-It will be available for any blueprint referencing artifacts in your space.
+It will be available for the promotion manager application deployment, and any blueprint referencing artifacts in your space.
  ![24_page](/images/module1/27_page.png)